oskarpasko/funprojects/README.md

 They were created 4fun.
 Some projects can be developed in the future.

 ## Bizzare3T

-This is TicTacToe game which some bizzare settings and ideas.<br />
+Language: Java<br /><br />
-Language: Java
+This is TicTacToe game which some bizzare settings and ideas.

 ## Authors